Marsupilami1/actors-ocaml/README.md

 #### Reading

 You can get the value of a promise with `await`.
 It will throw the effect `NotReady p` if the value is not available, so it can then be handled by a scheduler (That's why the call to `Actor.Main.run` is mandatory).
+You can also use `get`, which is blocking.

 Of course, the value will be returned if it is available.